I Saw Berlin On The Strawberry Creek

 I want to start this post with a confession.
 One foggy night in the fall of 1994 I shut down a David Irving talk… only I didn’t know it.

 I was a new transfer student at UC Berkeley, living in the transfer dorm.
-One of my floor mates, an guy of oh-so-mature 28, said: “Hey, you are Jewish, do you want to come to a protest with me?”
+One of my floor mates, a guy of an oh-so-mature 28, said: “Hey, you are Jewish, do you want to come to a protest with me?”

 After attending the Irving cancellation I no longer felt the need to rally gawk, and was more than happy to bury the memory in some particularly fat fold of my brain.
 It didn’t emerge until a few months ago when a flurry of out-of-towners began descending on Berkeley for exercises in violent political theater.
 Then I read somewhere that the Holocaust revisionist was invited by Berkeley College Republicans and that the talk was cancelled because some kind of violent altercation.

 The latest episode of street violence took place in the City of Berkeley on April 15:

 A rally organized by alt-right Trump supporters — and a subsequent counterprotest from their opponents on the far left — descended into chaos and open street brawling here Saturday, in what has become a monthly ritual of political violence in this Bay Area college town.

 Both pro- and anti-Trump protesters arrived Saturday armed with shields and helmets, apparently ready for a fight.
 In fact, the fight seemed to be the reason many came out.
 Throughout the day, the two sides fought using wooden poles, pepper spray, mace, explosives, bagels, milk, and fists, bloodying their opponents in the melee.
 In conversations with BuzzFeed News, each side claimed that the other provoked the violence.